vt-middleware/ldaptive/v1/docs/guide/templates.md

 </web-app>
 {% endhighlight %}

-This webapp can be used with the maven war overlay to customize it's configuration:
+This webapp can be used with the maven war overlay to customize its configuration:

 {% highlight xml %}
  <dependencies>